Adopt A Cane Corso

 Adopting a Cane Corso

-Learn about about acquiring a Cane Corso – the pros and cons of adopting versus going through a breeder, and associated costs.
+Frequently asked questions about acquiring an Cane Corso - the pros and cons of adopting versus going through a breeder, and associated costs.

 Adopting a Cane Corso is much more affordable than buying one from a breeder.
 The cost to adopt a Cane Corso is around $300 (which covers the expenses of caring for them before adoption).
 In contrast, purchasing a Cane Corso from a breeder may cost anywhere from $1,500 to $4,000.